66 Newtown Lane, East Hampton, NY 11937

 Seven days.
 Monday-Saturday, 9 a.m.-6 p.m., Sunday, 10 a.m.-5 p.m.

 Tucked behind Newtown Lane, East Hampton Gourmet, a specialty-foods takeout shop, has meticulously prepared breakfast, lunch, and dinner, as well as a full catering menu.
 Known for its jumbo lump crab cake sandwich and Indian-inspired selections, such as paneer makhani, the shop offers overstuffed sandwiches and salads for lunch, along with internationally-inspired entrees such as Mediterranean kabobs, cod Provencal, Indian and Thai curries, and spicy Thai shrimp, parmesan chicken tenders, a wide choice of fish, and daily specials, and a slew of side dishes.
 Desserts include the shop's berry pies and designer cakes, truffle brownies, and cookies.
 Muffins, pastries, scones, and croissants are served fresh each morning.
+They are also home of the international award for outstanding new product, the lentil rice crispbread.

 99 North Main Street, East Hampton, NY 11937